 - Extended absences from school and avoidance of playdates

 Younger children are mostly anxious at the time of separation, while older kids develop more anticipatory anxiety.

 Separation Anxiety: Risk Factors

-Separation anxiety appears to be heritable.
-But it is often triggered by stress, trauma, or changes in environment—a move to a new home or school, a death or divorce in the family.
+Separation anxiety disorder may be triggered by stress, trauma or changes in the environment, such as a move to a new home or school, or a death or divorce in the family.
 Some children may also be genetically predisposed to developing the disorder.

 Separation Anxiety: Diagnosis